 Your student account (all students)

-Please note: Connect, SFU's email system, is our primary method of communication with you: check your SFU email for your enrollment appointment date and time.
-Forwarding your SFU email to another server can result in lost or failed transmissions of important information.
+Please note: your SFU email is our primary method of communication with you: check your SFU email for your enrollment appointment date and time.
+Warning: forwarding your SFU email to another server can result in lost or failed transmission of important information.

 Your student account must be in good standing before you are eligible to enroll.
 If you're eligible for a tuition fee waiver or you have a valid School Associate Tuition Fee Certificate, you will be responsible for paying any remaining tuition fees, the student activity fee, student services fee, recreation-athletic fee, U-Pass fee and health-dental plan fee.